 - Polycom Teleconferencing Machine

-The use of the Departmental AV equipment may be requested in person or via email directed to email@example.com.
+The use of the Departmental equipment may be requested in person or via email directed to email@example.com.
 Planning ahead is thoroughly recommended.
-The student is required to fill a sign-out sheet.
+The student is required to fill a sign-out sheet when borrowing the equipment.

 There are many opportunities for OT students to get involved outside of their studies.
 In the Department of OT, select students can serve on the following committees: Community Relations, Professional Curriculum (PCC), Research (RC), and the Student Affairs (SAC).

 The purpose of the Community Relations Committee is to support the participation of the Department’s partners with their work on educational, planning and promotional activities.
 Our partners include the OT clinical community and clients as well as those organizations that support our work in the form of financial assistance and policy making.
 The objectives of the committee include fostering ongoing communication with our community partners, developing educational initiatives, promoting OT within the university and community, formally recognizing the contributions of our community partners, and collaborating with the OT Alumni in their promotional activities.

 The student role on the PCC Committee is to bring feedback about curriculum issues forward to the meetings from their classmates.
 The Committee stresses that these issues must be shared by at least a few students and be related to more general issues (not course specific).
 The student members will also participate in the Annual Curriculum Retreat and bring forward a summary of issues from their class.